argilla-io/argilla/argilla/docs/reference/argilla/datasets/dataset_records.md

 ### Adding and updating records with images

 Argilla datasets can contain image fields.
 You can add images to a dataset by passing the image to the record object as either a remote URL, a local path to an image file, or a PIL object.
 The field names must be defined as an `rg.ImageField` in the dataset's `Settings` object to be accepted.
-Images will be stored in the Argilla database and returned as rescaled PIL objects.
+Images will be stored in the Argilla database and returned using the data URI schema.

+!!! note "As PIL objects"
+    To retrieve the images as rescaled PIL objects, you can use the `to_datasets` method when exporting the records, as shown in this [how-to guide](../../../how_to_guides/import_export.md).

 === "From a data structure with local file paths"